siddharthsheth/aberration_multigraph/README.md

 4. A telomere vertex is adjacent to a chromatin edge, while a non-telomere vertex is adjacent to exactly 1 edge of each type.

 ## Structural Variations
-1. A structural variation comprises 2 DSB edges and 1 rejoin edge. <!-- Each edge has exactly 2 vertices. -->
+1. A structural variation comprises 2 DSB edges and 1 rejoin edge.
 1 vertex in every DSB has degree 2 and the other has degree 1.
 2. Every SV need not correspond to a copy number variation.
-Reciprocal SVs do not cause CNV. <!-- However, those SVs that do correspond to CNVs are important. -->
+Reciprocal SVs do not cause CNV.
 3. A DSB edge can appear in at most 2 SVs.
 The same vertex of the DSB cannot participate in both SVs.
-4. There cannot be 2 DSB edges over successive base pairs, e.g., if $(u,v)$ and $(w,y)$ are consecutive DSB edges in the sorted list of DSB edges for a particular chromosome, then $w\ge v+1$.
+4. There cannot be 2 DSB edges over successive base pairs, e.g., if $(u,v)$ and $(w,y)$ are consecutive DSB edges in the sorted list of DSB edges for a particular chromosome, then $w\ge v+1$. -->

 [^1]: [Using graph theory to describe and model chromosome aberrations] (https://pubmed.ncbi.nlm.nih.gov/12385633/)